01 – Groucho Marx dies in Los Angeles.

 31 – The Centre Georges Pompidou is Paris is officially opened by French President Valery Giscard d’Estaing.

-03 – Lt Col Mengistu Haile Mariam becomes leader of Ethiopia after Brigadier General Teferi Benti is murdered.
+03 – Lt Col Mengistu Haile Mariam becomes the leader of Ethiopia after Brigadier General Teferi Benti is murdered.

 04 – A commuter train falls off an elevated track into a Chicago street, killing 11 people.